forthy42/net2o/wiki/squid.md

 ## Purpose of a currency (with history lesson)

+We'll mostly look into Chinese history, because all the important inventions in currencies happened there.
+Except maybe the cowry shell money, but we don't know.

 ### Trade vs. speculation object

 Where does the need for money come from?